As Maui wildfires death toll nears 100, anger grows

 Pelletier said cadaver dogs still had a vast area to search for what could still be hundreds of people who are unaccounted for.

 "We're going as fast as we can.
-But just so you know, three percent -- that's what's been searched with the dogs," he said.
+But just so you know, 3% — that's what's been searched with the dogs," he said, referring to the portion of Lahaina that had been systematically checked by crews so far.

 Clint Hansen provided an aerial view of some of Lahaina:

-The death toll surpassed 2018's Camp Fire in California, which virtually wiped the small town of Paradise off the map and killed 86 people.
+The death toll in Maui surpassed the 2018 Camp Fire in California, which virtually wiped the small town of Paradise off the map and killed 86 people.

 The wildfires make up the deadliest natural disaster in Hawaii since it became a state in 1959.